10 mighty apps to revolutionize your Podia website

 Its low price point makes it accessible for newcomers, but its editor isn’t as intuitive as Sumo, so if you’re new to design programs, this may not be the best fit for you.

-If, however, you’re willing to overcome the learning curve, it’s a great solution for adding easy exit-intent pop-ups to your storefront.
+If, however, you’re willing to overcome the learning curve, it’s a great solution for adding easy exit-intent pop-ups to your page.

 Now, for our last category today, we’re going to look at one of my -- and your customers’ -- favorite types of content.